-Free pizza and a 75-foot statue of Musk: The battle for the next Tesla plant
+Free pizza and a 75-foot statue of Musk: the battle for the next Tesla plant

 Travis County, home to Austin, is expected to vote this week on a portion of ten-year tax rebates totaling more than US$65 million.
 The company told Texas officials the new plant would create at least 5,000 jobs, while Oklahoma officials were told about the creation of at least 7,000 jobs in the near term and up to 20,000 positions down the line.

-But some Austin residents have told officials they are sceptical about subsidising what is now the world's most valuable auto company, after previously turning away Amazon.com Inc.
+But some Austin residents have told officials they are skeptical about subsidizing what is now the world's most valuable auto company, after previously turning away Amazon.com Inc.

 "Instead of focusing to get people a living wage ... you're giving tax breaks to a company that's worth billions.
 It makes no sense," Silvia Zuvieta-Rodriguez, a student at the University of Texas, told officials at a recent county hearing.